It’s a sad reality.

-You don’t need too much -- about 25 mg a day should do the trick for most men, and remember not to go overboard here: Too much zinc can be as bad for you as too little.
+You don’t need too much — about 25 mg a day should do the trick for most men, and remember not to go overboard here: Too much zinc can be as bad for you as too little.

-Don’t stop with your minerals -- antioxidants can also play a key role in prostate health, especially the lycopene found in tomatoes.
+Don’t stop with your minerals — antioxidants can also play a key role in prostate health, especially the lycopene found in tomatoes.
 One study from Harvard found that men who ate foods high in this deep red pigment slashed their risk of prostate problems by 45 percent.

 But like zinc, lycopene is something we just don’t get enough of from diet alone.
 In fact, you’d have to eat a large tomato at every meal and two at bedtime to get what you really need.

-No one loves tomatoes that much -- so while you’re shopping for the right zinc supplement, pick up some lycopene as well.
+No one loves tomatoes that much — so while you’re shopping for the right zinc supplement, pick up some lycopene as well.

-Edward Martin writes House Calls, a daily letter chronicling the most cutting-edge alternative methods for beating diabetes and cancer, to the latest FDA foul-ups and Big Pharma conspiracies.
+Edward Martin is a health journalist who writes about today's most pressing health issues.
+He chronicles the most cutting-edge alternative methods for beating everything from diabetes to cancer and reports on the latest FDA foul-ups and Big Pharma conspiracies.